 If any Cedar Falls Intertie facilities located on the City's property are abandoned by Sallal, Sallal shall, upon request by the City, remove them at its sole cost and expense and repair the surface of the ground to a reasonable condition

 Water flow.
-Sallal shall give the City ninety (90) days’ notice of its intent to initially commence withdrawals of water from the Cedar Falls Way Intertie along with an approximate schedule for planned withdrawals of water which may be adjusted from time to time.
-The City shall provide Sallal with flow at the rate of up to 1,000 GPM so long as providing such flow does not interfere with the delivery of water service by the City to its customers and subject to the conditions in 3.4 below.
-The parties shall use reasonable efforts to coordinate their respective withdrawal amounts, rates and timing of pumping of the Centennial Well.
+Sallal shall give the City not less than four (4) weeks notice of its intent to initially commence withdrawals of water from the Cedar Falls Way Intertie along with an approximate schedule for planned withdrawals of water which may be adjusted from time to time.
 The City shall give Sallal reasonable notice of any substantial changes to hydraulic gradient or water flow and pressure from the Centennial Well.

-Conditions of Service Through the Cedar Falls Wav Intertie.
-The following terms and conditions shall apply.
+Conditions of Service Through the Cedar Falls Way Intertie.
+The following additional terms and conditions shall apply.

 If Sallal takes untreated water from the Centennial Well, the quality and content of water supplied to Sallal at the Cedar Falls Way Intertie shall not be altered or treated by the City in any way that would be inconsistent with Sallal's intended use of the water for non-treated potable supply and fire protection.